cesar-arce/llm-bootcamp-build-2023/day2/README.md

 #### Step 1: Snowflake Login

-Log into Snowflake account using your credentials -- [https://app.snowflake.com/sfsenorthamerica/build_spcs](https://app.snowflake.com/sfsenorthamerica/build_spcs)
+Log into your Snowflake account using the account URL and credentials provided to you on Day 1.

 #### Step 2: Create SQL Worksheet